mnentwig/forthytwo/README.md

 Takes two parameters from the stack.
 Equivalent to C "for (signed int i = myCounterInitVal; i < myLoopLimit; ++i){ ... }

-* The loop variable i is available to code1 and expected on the stack at >>>LOOP<<<.
+* _DIFFERENCE TO REGULAR FORTH:_ The loop variable i is provided to code1 on the stack and expected again on the stack at >>>LOOP<<<.
 It may be modified by the loop body.
 * The comparison is performed at the start of the loop (that is, will iterate zero or more times)
 * The comparison is signed.
 * The loop limit is exclusive.
 For example, >>>0 3 DO ...
 LOOP<<< will iterate over 0, 1, and 2